myparcelnl/woocommerce/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 = Setting up the plugin =
-1. Go to the menu `WooCommerce > MyParcel BE`.
+1. Go to the menu `WooCommerce > MyParcel`.
 2. Fill in your API Details.
-If you don't have API details, log into your MyParcel BE account at [backoffice.sendmyparcel.be](http://backoffice.sendmyparcel.be) where you can find your API key under Instellingen → Algemeen.
+If you don't have API details, log into your MyParcel account at [backoffice.myparcel.nl](http://backoffice.myparcel.nl) where you can find your API key under Instellingen → Algemeen.
 3. Under 'Default export settings' you can set options that should be set by default for the export.
 You can change these settings per order at the time of export.
 4. The plugin is ready to be used!

 = Testing =
 We advise you to test the whole checkout procedure once to see if everything works as it should.
 Pay special attention to the following:

-The MyParcel BE plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
+The MyParcel plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
 This way you can be sure that everything is entered correctly.
 Because not all checkouts are configured alike, it's possible that the positioning/alignment of these extra fields have to be adjusted.

 Moreover, after a label is created, a Track & Trace code is added to the order.
 When the order is completed from WooCommerce, this Track & Trace code is added to the email (when this is enabled in the settings).
 Check that the code is correctly displayed in your template.
 You can read how to change the text in the FAQ section.

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** https://myparcelbe.github.io/woocommerce/
+**Online Manual (in Dutch):** https://myparcel.github.io/woocommerce/

 = How do I get an API key? =
-When logged in on your myparcel account at [http://backoffice.sendmyparcel.be/](http://backoffice.sendmyparcel.be) you can find your API key under Instellingen → Algemeen.
+When logged in on your myparcel account at [http://backoffice.myparcel.nl/](http://backoffice.myparcel.nl) you can find your API key under Instellingen → Algemeen.

 = How do I change the Track & Trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter:
 `
-add_filter( 'wcmyparcelbe_email_text', 'wcmyparcelbe_new_email_text' );
+add_filter( 'wcmyparcel_email_text', 'wcmyparcel_new_email_text' );
-function wcmyparcelbe_new_email_text($track_trace_tekst) {
+function wcmyparcel_new_email_text($track_trace_tekst) {
 	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende Bpost track&trace nummer:';
 	return $nieuwe_tekst;
 }